Sara-Tucker/c-sharp-notes/dictionary-hash-hashtable.md

 # Dictionary / Hash / Hash Table:
 Holds a collection of key-value pairs called pairs.

+Values are accessed by keys and that's all!
+It is unordered.
 Dictionaries are imported with ```using System.Collections.Generic;```

 <br>